Business Structure & Entity Consulting

-Get the Help You Need with Choosing Your Business Structure:
+Get the Help You Need with Choosing Your Type of Entity Business:

-The business structure you select will not only determines who will be taxed and how, but it also determines liability and recordkeeping.
+The business structure you select will not only determine who will be taxed and how, but it also determines liability and record-keeping.
 The establishment and taxation of business entities varies by state.
 These are the different types of structures to keep in mind when deciding how to set up your organization:

 - Sole Proprietorship -- A sole proprietorship is the simplest type of business entity.
 There is just one owner of the company, and the owner is solely responsible for all of its assets and liabilities.
 This entity is easy to establish and requires minimal record-keeping.